 Cozy Cabins and Fiery Foliage: Rural New England

 Why Go Now: From Maine’s rugged coast to the Berkshires in Massachusetts, nowhere does fall like New England, where maple trees transition from green to yellow to crimson on rolling hills interrupted by quaint towns and stately farmhouses.
-This is a part of the country that takes fall seriously and as such is characterized by a smattering of harvest, Octoberfest and foliage festivals and fairs, many of which are returning for 2022.
+This is a part of the country that takes fall seriously and as such is characterized by a smattering of harvest, Octoberfest and foliage festivals and fairs.
 New Englanders will also preach the beauty of hiking and biking—and they aren’t wrong.
 Peak leaf season varies by the year and the latitude (and altitude), but usually you can find it between late September and mid-October when the weather is mild and great for outdoor activities.

 Where to Stay: Twin Farms, in Central Vermont, is a perennial favorite, but fills up early.
 Another option we love is Hidden Pond, a relaxed resort with standalone cottages in the woods near Kennebunkport, Maine.
 The adults-only bungalows are removed from the larger, kid-friendly two-bedroom houses, though both areas showcase classic Maine touches like stone fireplaces and spacious porches.